stephanie-lw-zhang/h2bvisa/README.md

 CODEBOOK:

-CASE_NO: The OFLC-assigned case number.
+case_no: The OFLC-assigned case number.

-DECISION_DATE : The date on which the Visa was granted or denied
+decision_date: The date on which the Visa was granted or denied

-NPC_SUBMITTED_DATE : The date the Visa application was submitted
+npc_submitted_date: The date the Visa application was submitted

-CASE_STATUS: The status of the case; typically a variation on "CERTIFIED", "DENIED", "WITHDRAWN", et cetera.
+case_status: The status of the case; typically a variation on "CERTIFIED", "DENIED", "WITHDRAWN", et cetera.

-ALIEN_WORK_STATE : The state in which the worker is trying to get a job
+alien_work_state: The state in which the worker is trying to get a job

-CERTIFICATION_BEGIN_DATE :  The date on which the worker is allowed to begin working
+certification_begin_date:  The date on which the worker is allowed to begin working

-CERTIFICATION_END_DATE : The date on which the worker's Visa expires
+certification_end_date: The date on which the worker's Visa expires

-EMPLOYER_CITY: The city the employer listed.
+employer_city: The city the employer listed.

-EMPLOYER_STATE: The state the employer listed.
+employer_state: The state the employer listed.

-EMPLOYER_POSTAL_CODE: The postal code the employer listed.
+employer_postal_code: The postal code the employer listed.

-AGENT_ATTORNEY_CITY: The city the agent or attorney listed
+agent_attorney_city: The city the agent or attorney listed

-AGENT_ATTORNEY_STATE: The state the agent or attorney listed
+agent_attorney_state: The state the agent or attorney listed

-JOB_TITLE: The job title listed by the employer.
+job_title: The job title listed by the employer.

-NBR_WORKERS_CERTIFIED: The number of workers/visas certified.
+nbr_workers_certified: The number of workers/visas certified.

-BASIC_RATE_OF_PAY : The basic rate of pay in dollars
+basic_rate_of_pay: The basic rate of pay in dollars

-BASIC_UNIT_OF_PAY : The time unit for which the basic rate of pay is allocated
+basic_unit_of_pay: The time unit for which the basic rate of pay is allocated

-DOT_OCCUPATIONAL_CODE : Job code
+dot_occupational_code: Job code

-NBR_WORKERS_REQUESTED: The number of workers/visas requested.
+nbr_workers_requested: The number of workers/visas requested.

-DOT_NAME : Name of job
+dot_name: Name of job

-SOC_CODE : Job category code
+soc_code: Job category code

-SOC_NAME : Job category
+soc_name: Job category

-PREVAILING_WAGE: Wage worker ends up actually receiving
+prevailing_wage: Wage worker ends up actually receiving

-PW_UNIT_OF_PAY:The time unit for which the prevailing wage is allocated
+pw_unit_of_pay: The time unit for which the prevailing wage is allocated

+Added Variables:

+wage_diff: difference between prevailing wage and baisc rate of pay

+decision_season: season in which visa status was decided

+submitted_season: season in which visa application was submitted

+start_season: season in which worker started working

+region: area of the United States employer is based in (N,S,E,W)

+occupation_category: general category that job falls into